PEGLEG PRODUCTIONS SITE IS CURRENTLY BEING UPDATED. THANK YOU FOR YOUR PATIENCE!

 There are many photographs and portraits of these eminent men, but as yet no photograph of Mary Wardell has been discovered.
 Perhaps she is present in this early photo of Eastgate House, in a blurry little group outside on a sunny day:

-On a boiling hot day in 2019 Nicola Lane searched for Mary Wardell's grave in the churchyard of St Lawrence's, but did not find it.
-Where is she?
-The Parish Records are now stored in the London Metropolitan archives and are currently inaccessible due to Covid 19.
+On a boiling hot day in 2019 Project Leader Nicola Lane searched for Mary Wardell's grave in the churchyard of St Lawrence's, but could not find it.

 Nicola Lane writes: